rastreus/Model01-Firmware/README.md

-# Keyboardio Model 01 Firmware
+# Keyboardio Model 01 Firmware _(rastreus)_

-_The default firmware for the Keyboardio Model 01_
+_The custom rastreus firmware for the Keyboardio Model 01_

+This is my specific firmware for the Keyboardio Model 01.
+I forked off of the official repo to more easily merge any upstream changes.
+However, this firmware has taken examples from [fitz/Keyboardio-Maltron-Layout](https://github.com/fitz/Keyboardio-Maltron-Layout).

+At some point, I would also like to add a layer for APL unicode characters since I am dabbling in [Dyalog APL](https://www.dyalog.com) right now.

+---

 <h3>This is a quick start guide for folks who are familiar with Arduino and prefer to use the command line.
 For everyone else: